 However, I have some major and minor comments that will need to be addressed before publication.

-Response: Thank you for the insightful comments, which lead to a significant improvement.
+Response: Thank you for your encouragement and insightful comments, which helped us to make a significant improvement to the original paper.
 Here is the item-by-item reply to your comments.

 MAJOR COMMENTS